 This article discusses the controversy over philosophy in Christianity.
 Remember the point of this website is to see how different doctrines developed over time, and how they compare to original Christianity in order to understand how we got so many divisions and what we must do to restore the church.
-This article will just look at how philosophy, with controversy, became part of Christianity.
-Later articles will discuss how these concepts align with the tradition of the apostles in original Christianity.
+This article will primarily look at how philosophy, with controversy, became part of Christianity.
+It will introduce the problems that the introduction of philosophy and its methods brought into the faith and how including philosophical methods allowed for doctrines to be developed outside of pure scripture.
+Later articles will discuss more how these concepts align with the tradition of the apostles in original Christianity.

 First, I want to look at what some systematic theologians have commented about philosophy or how they used it in their works.